bersavosh/SimpleTasks/observer_startup_guide.md

 ### A Scientific python distribution:
 Recommended: [Anaconda](https://www.continuum.io/downloads).
 This comes with a fantastic package manager - conda - which will make your life much easier!
 It can do other things too (such as creating new python environments for testing).
 [Here](http://conda.pydata.org/docs/using/using.html)’s a basic tutorial on its use.

-Note 1: Most likely you will need Python 2.7 (and not 3.5).
-Check with your supervisor before choosing a version.
+Note 1: Most likely you should install python 3.
+However, make sure the packages you need are available for python 3.

 Note 2: Anaconda contains basic tools for scientific use of python (e.g., numpy, scipy, matplotlib, etc.) plus many other useful analysis/demonstration packages:
 - [Astropy](http://www.astropy.org/)